 Capacitor discharge stud welding

-In these types of stud welding, flux is not required and the welding time is sorter compared to arc stud welding.
-Also, this enables the weld to bond with little oxidation and not requiring heat concentration.
+In these types of stud welding, flux is not required and the welding time is shorter compared to arc stud welding.
+Also, this enables the weld to bond with little oxidation and not require heat concentration.
 This stud welding also allows for small-diameter studs to be welded to thin, or light materials.

 Capacitor discharge weld studs range from 14 gauge to 3/8″ diameter.
 They are available in many different lengths, ranging from 1/4″ to 5″ and larger.
 They are usually made from mild or stainless steel, brass, aluminum, and aluminum alloy.
 The tip on the weld end of the stud serves a twofold purpose: